-Using a process
+Member actions in a process

 The My items tab shows all the items that you’ve been active on.
 For each section, you can search, apply filters, and control what fields are shown or hidden.
-Click the Open item button to view any item and check its progress.
+Click the Open item button to view an item and check its progress.
 You can also see the fields in the form that are made visible at your particular step.

 Items will be categorized in this order:

 - Drafts are the items you’ve started to fill out but haven’t yet submitted.
 When you open items in the draft state, you can edit the values and decide to delete, save, or submit the item.
 In the table view, if you select the checkboxes next to items, you can perform the bulk delete.